-MOUNT CT: drive swit ches: /WPROTECT enable write protection (syn. /RONLY)
+MOUNT CT: drive switches:

+/WPROTECT enable write protection (syn. /RONLY)

 SET CT: controller parameters:

-CSR=nnnnnn set CSR address to nnnnn octal
+CSR=nnnnn set CSR address to nnnnn octal

-${\tt PRIORITY} {=} n$ set interrupt priority to n (4-7)
+PRIORITY= n set interrupt priority to n (4-7)

 PRIORITY=DEFAULT set interrupt priority to default (BR6 for Unibus, BIRQ4 for Q-bus)

 VECTOR=nnn set vector address to nnn octal

-5.3.2 MM: - TE16/TU16, TU45, TU77
+5.2.2 MM: - TE16/TU16, TU45, TU77

 These tapes all use the TM02 or TM03 Massbus tape formatter to control up to eight slaves.
 The formatter itself uses one of the eight possible Massbus unit numbers (typically 0), and the resulting two-level unit selection scheme slightly complicates the device naming, since it appears nowhere else.
-As a result, the most common naming convention for "MMn:" device names uses the unit number n to refer to the slave number within the single formatter, rather than the Massbus unit number (which is what is referred to by the unit number with all Massbus disks), and the formatter is Massbus unit 0.
+As a result, the most common naming convention for "MMn:" device names uses the unit number n to refer to the slave number within the single formatter,

-E11 uses an extended MM: device name syntax similar to that used by RSX, where each slave's device name looks like "MMcu_s:". c is a letter indicating which RH11/RH70 controller connects to the TM03 formatter.
+E11 uses an extended MM: device name syntax similar to that used by RSX, where each slave's device name looks like "MM cu_s :". c is a letter indicating which RH11/RH70 controller connects to the TM03 formatter.
 The default in this version of E11 is "C", the letter may change in future versions but in any case it refers to the default tape Massbus adapter at (17)772040. u is the Massbus unit number of the formatter, which defaults to 0 and is in the range 0-7. s is the slave number (within a TM03 formatter) of the tape transport, which also defaults to 0 and is in the range 0-7.
-If a number is present but no " $$ ", that number is the slave number, not the Massbus unit number.
+If a number is present but no "", that number is the slave number, not the Massbus unit number.